Share this Article

 If a conversation gets you nowhere, you'll have to up the ante.
 But whether you're going to be the one kicked out or do the kicking depends a lot on the terms of your lease.
 If they’re on the lease and you’re not, you’re out.
 If you’re both on the lease, you’ll need to tough it out since you’re both on the hook for the rent, unless you can officially negotiate your way out.
 (In extreme cases, such as a roommate who has been charged with a violent crime, you can get an Order of Protection and evict them, according to Law NY.)
 But what happens if you’re on the lease and they’re not?

-According to the Metropolitan Council on Housing, a tenant advocacy organization, you can’t simply kick out a roommate if they have lived in the apartment for at least 30 days or paid you rent; instead, you’ll have to go to the city’s housing courts to begin legal eviction proceedings.
+First, keep in mind that there is currently a moratorium on evictions in New York state, which has been extended to August for tenants who are unable to pay rent due to Covid-19 or qualify for unemployment.
+And according to the Metropolitan Council on Housing, a tenant advocacy organization, you can’t simply kick out a roommate if they have lived in the apartment for at least 30 days or paid you rent.
+Instead, you’ll have to go to the city’s housing courts to begin legal eviction proceedings—but those courts are currently closed except for emergencies, so you’ll have to wait to resort to that option.

-If you have a written agreement that states that they’ll room with you for a year, you can’t force them out unless they’ve breached that contract somehow—either by not paying rent or by violating the building’s rules.
+If you have a written agreement that states that your roommate will room with you for a year, you can’t force them out unless they’ve breached that contract somehow—either by not paying rent or by violating the building’s rules.
 So if they’re a model citizen, but you’ve met someone you just like better, you’re stuck with them for the rest of the year.

 On the other hand, per the Met Council, in the absence of a written agreement, a roommate who is not on the lease is considered month-to-month, and you can legally ask them to leave as long as you provide a 30-day notice.